kiko-serra/ldts-project-assignment-g0405/docs/README.md

 #### Jack the Sparrow

-- **Movement** - The game character will move according to the direction of the arrow key pressed.
+- **Movement** - The game character will move according to the direction of the arrow key pressed, and he can´t walk through the borders.
+- **Getting biscuits** - When Jack hits a biscuit his score goes up by one biscuit until he reaches the maximum score.
+- **Catching key** - For Jack to release his beloved Princess he needs to catch the key to open the prison door.
-  Collisions are implemented so that each time Jack gets hit by one of the pirates he loses a life, and he can´t walk through the borders.
+- **Lives** - Collisions are implemented so that each time Jack gets hit by one of the pirates he loses a life.
+When the game starts Jack has 3 lives.

-- **Getting biscuits** - When the Jack hits a biscuit from below (by jumping beneath it) it will smash that segment of the platform and will get any coins that may exist hidden there.
+#### Pirates

+- **Movement** - Each pirate moves independently horizontally and when they hit a border their direction changes.
+- **Removing lives** - Any Pirate that hits Jack removes one of the three lives he has.

 ### PLANNED FEATURES

 > This section is similar to the previous one but should list the features that are not yet implemented.
 Instead of screenshots you should include GUI mock-ups for the planned features.
+- **Different Pirates** - We will make three kinds of Pirates, each one with different speeds and the bigger one will leave bombs behind.
+- **Menu** - There will be a menu when you open the game with some buttons.
+- **Personalized Font** - We'll create a new font to have our characters and some objects printed on the game.
+- **Game Over** - After you die there will be a message on the screen saying that you've died and if you want to restart playing.
+- **Lives abd score** - On the lower portion of the game will have the amount of lives remaining and how many biscuits you have caught.

 ### DESIGN